-For more information, please see the Grace website at www.gsot.edu/logos-exclusive/ or contact the Dean of Students, Willie Gaines, at <a href="www.gsot.edu/wgsot.edu/wgsot.edu/wgsot.edu/wgsot.edu/gsot.edu/wgsot.
+For more information, please see the Grace website at www.gsot.edu/logos-exclusive/ or contact the Dean of Students, Willie Gaines, at wgaines@gsot.edu.

 Attendance

 Grace School of Theology believes that interaction between the professor and students is a vital part of training.
 This interaction may occur in the classroom and/or online.
 All classes utilize Canvas as the online Learning Management System (LMS), whether the student is attending in the classroom, only online, or a blend of both.
 All students are expected to participate in/attend the course weekly.
 Faculty prepare assignments that are typically due on a weekly basis.
 Attendance at Grace is defined as academic participation in coursework such as: